Alixir/Computer-Vision-Playground/README.md

 # Computer-Vision-Playground
 Scripts produced as part of the course "IN4393 Computer Vision" undertaken at Delft University of Technology.
+Exciting uploads coming soon...